 Allah the Almighty commands:

-“If you fear that you might not treat the orphans justly, then marry the women that seem good to you: two, or three, or four.
-If you fear that you will not be able to treat them justly, then marry (only) one, or marry from among those under your guardianship.
+“If you fear that you might not treat the orphans (under your guardianship) justly, then marry the women that you like: two, or three, or four.
+If you fear that you will not be able to treat them justly, then marry (only) one, or marry from among the captives under your guardianship.
 This will make it more likely that you will avoid injustice.”
 (The Women 4:3)

-Men are permitted to wed upto four women according to our religion.
+Men are permitted to wed up to four women according to Islam.
 But none of the weddings (nikah) can be performed secretly.
-All of these weddings must be supervised if it is the first marriage of the bride.
-The supervisor can be an official or someone from the family of the bride.
+All of these weddings must be supervised.
+The supervisor can be someone from the family of the bride or an official if the bride’s family does not perform this duty.
 Weddings which are performed without supervision are void.

 Announcing the marriage is also required.
 According to a narration by Muhammad Hatib al-Jumahi: The Prophet (p.b.u.h.) said, “The distinction between what is lawful and what is unlawful is playing the tambourine at a wedding and announcing it.”
 (Tirmidhi, Nikah, 6; Ibn Majah, Nikah, 20; Nasai, Nikah, 72)

 Aisha narrated that The Messenger of Allah (p.b.u.h.) said, “Announce the weddings, conduct them in crowded places such as mosques, and play the tambourines to announce them”.
 (Tirmidhi, Nikah, 6)

 The most important rule of polygamy is to treat the wives fairly.
 More precisely, providing the same opportunities for every one of them, sparing the necessary time, money, etc. and behaving justly.
 Because Allah commands: